NuScale Power (NYSE:SMR) Receives New Coverage from Analysts at Cowen

-Cowen started coverage on shares of NuScale Power (NYSE:SMR – Get Rating) in a report published on Friday morning, MarketBeat reports.
-The firm issued an outperform rating and a $15.00 target price on the stock.
+Cowen assumed coverage on shares of NuScale Power (NYSE:SMR – Get Rating) in a research note released on Friday, The Fly reports.
+The firm issued an outperform rating on the stock.

-Separately, Cowen assumed coverage on shares of NuScale Power in a research note on Friday.
-They set an outperform rating for the company.

 See Also